Skip to main content

 What's the plan for scaling?

 We'll continue to improve our dynamic blocksize (which our team pioneered initially with CryptoNote).
-Horizontal L1 scaling (sharding) is also on our radar as a long-term direction we're excited about.
+Horizontal layer-1 scaling (sharding) is also on our radar as a long-term direction we're excited about.

 Privacy Technologies